Daniel's

 Now when Solomon had finished praying, fire came down from heaven and consumed the burnt offering and the sacrifices, and the glory of the LORD filled the house.
 The priests could not enter into the house of the LORD because the glory of the LORD filled the LORD'S house.
 I Chronicles 7:1-2 (KJV)

-I say all of this because of that amazing reality ...
-The Earthly Theocracy ... that unprecedented phenomena of the living God Himself literally dwelling on earth in the midst of his people, Israel ... came to an end during the days of Daniel and Ezekiel's captivity in Babylon.
-And, the prophet Ezekiel witnessed the Lord's departure from the earth to return to Heaven, having been transported by God's Spirit back to the destroyed Temple at Jerusalem to witness it.
+I relate all of this because the amazing reality of the earthly Theocracy ... that unprecedented phenomenon of God Himself literally dwelling on earth in the midst of his people, Israel ... ended during the days of Daniel and Ezekiel's captivity in Babylon.
+Furthermore, the prophet Ezekiel actually witnessed the Lord's departure from earth to return back to Heaven ... having been transported by God's Spirit back to the destroyed Temple at Jerusalem to see it.
 This was a remarkable experience for Ezekiel and its significance cannot be over emphasized.
-Let's look at it together ... in sequence from the book of Ezekiel.
+Let's look at it together ... in sequence ... from the book of Ezekiel.

-He stretched out the form of a hand and caught me by a lock of my head; and the Spirit lifted me up between earth and heaven and brought me in the visions of God to Jerusalem, to the entrance ofthe north gate of the inner court, where the seat of the idol of jealousy, which provokes to jealousy, was located.
+Ezekiel 8:4-5 ...
+He stretched out the form of a hand and caught me by a lock of my head; and the Spirit lifted me up between earth and heaven and brought me in the visions of God to Jerusalem, to the entrance of the north gate of the inner court, where the seat of the idol of jealousy, which provokes to jealousy, was located.
 And behold, the glory of the God of Israel was there, like the appearance which I saw in the plain.
-Ezekiel 8:4-5

-What Ezekiel observed was the actual departure of the God of Glory from his dwelling place at the then destroyed Temple at Jerusalem.
-Almost all the Jews were gone from the land and scattered.
+What Ezekiel was observing was the actual departure of the God of Glory (cherubim and all) from his dwelling place at the then destroyed Temple at Jerusalem.
+Nearly all the Jews were gone from the land and scattered.
 Jerusalem was deserted.
-The northern kingdom of Israel had been given into the hands of the Assyrians and, unto this day are referred to as the ten lost tribes of Israel.
+The northern kingdom of Israel had been given into the hands of the Assyrians ... to this day referred to as the ten lost tribes of Israel.
 The southern kingdom of Judah had followed in the footsteps of its northern brother and had been given into the hands of the Babylonians.
-The city of Jerusalem ... had been literally plowed by Nebuchadnezzar, the Temple destroyed, and, where the Holy of Holies had once stood, apparently, someone had erected a blasphemous idol!
-The God of Israel, however, was still right there at his dwelling place ... midst the ruins of the Holy of Holies ... which had now become the seat of the idol of jealousy.
-What an utterly tragic, desolate and forlorn picture greeted the eyes of Ezekiel that day.
+The city of Jerusalem had literally been plowed by Nebuchadnezzar, its Temple destroyed, and, right where the Holy of Holies had once stood, apparently, someone had set up a blasphemous idol!
+Nevertheless, the presence of the God of Israel, however, was still right there at his dwelling place ... where once the Holy of Holies was ... but which had now become the seat of the idol of jealousy.
+What an utterly tragic, desolate and forlorn picture greeted the eyes of Ezekiel that day!

-As Ezekiel looked on, suddenly he saw the Glory of the Lord lift from its dwelling place among the ruins ... accompanied by the thunderous sound of Cherubim wings ... like the voice of Almighty God when He speaks.
-Cherubim, by the way, are creatures that were specifically created for the protection and moving of the throne of God.
-You can find a discussion of them in my commentary on Revelation in chapter one at http://biblebookofrevelation.com/ch1.htm.
+Then, as Ezekiel looked on, suddenly he saw the Glory of the God of Israel lift from its dwelling place among the ruins ... accompanied by the thunderous sound of Cherubim wings which sounded like the voice of Almighty God when He speaks.
+Cherubim, by the way, are creatures that are specifically created for the protection and moving of the throne of God.
+You can find a discussion of them in my commentary on Revelation in chapter one at Revelation.

 And after He had said these things, He was lifted up while they were looking on, and a cloud received Him out of their sight.
 And as they were gazing intently into the sky while He was going, behold, two men in white clothing stood beside them.
 They also said, 'Men of Galilee, why do you stand looking into the sky?
 This Jesus, who has been taken up from you into heaven, will come in just the same way as you have watched Him go into heaven.'
 Then they returned to Jerusalem from the mount called Olivet ...

-The moment Christ Jesus sets foot on the Mount of Olives, the times of the gentiles will have come to an end and, from that day forward, there will once again be a Theocracy here, on Earth ... and, the long awaited Kingdom of our God and His Christ will reign supreme.
-It will be a Theocracy and Kingdom that will cover the entire world and Christ will rule and reign here for a thousand years (Revelation 20).
-As you have it in Zechariah 14:3-4, 8-9,
+On that day ... the moment Christ Jesus sets his feet on the Mount of Olives, the times of the gentiles will come to an end and, from that day forward, there will once again be a Theocracy on Earth ... and the long-awaited Kingdom of our God and His Christ will reign supreme.
+It will be a Theocracy and Kingdom that will cover the entire planet and Christ will rule and reign supreme here for a thousand years (Revelation 20:4).
+As we have it in Zechariah 14:3-4, 8-9,

 Then the LORD will go forth and fight against those nations, as when He fights on a day of battle.
 In that day His feet will stand on the Mount of Olives, which is in front of Jerusalem on the east; and the Mount of Olives will be split in its middle from east to west by a very large valley, so that half of the mountain will move toward the north and the other half toward the south.